 Unfortunately, my time in the industry was cut short when I was diagnosed with Systemic Lupus Erythematosus (SLE).
 I was confined to bed and home for almost a year before I was able to do something about it.
 I took many trips to the Lupus specialists in London and Atlanta in the USA, to find help with fixing my body and mind.

 I discovered Pilates when my mother first trained to teach the method.
 She practiced on me and the first session I did lasted only 10 minutes before I had to stop due to pain in my joints and frustration that I could not work through it.
 This actually made me more determined and slowly but surely I became fitter and stronger.
 I loved Pilates so much that after many failed attempts to find a career that suited my body physically, I decided to train with Body Control Pilates to become a teacher and qualified in September 2003.

 Pilates is not easy to master, and I urge everyone to really understand what is involved before they start.
 Pilates is a commitment to change your life, body and mind for the better and forever.
 I know, because it changed mine.

-I am recognised as a formally qualified Pilates teacher on the Register of Exercise Professionals and Skills Active, having fully met the requirements of the new UK national standard for Pilates.
+I am recognised as a formally qualified Pilates matwork and reformer teacher with membership and insurance with the Fitness Professionals (Fitpro) having fully met the requirements of the UK national standard for Pilates.